wangamelia/nvdaproj/README.md

 # nvdaproj
 In modern software development, IDEs (Integrated Development Environments) play a critical role in efficient workflow but rely heavily on visual cues.
 NVDA (Non-Visual Desktop Access) is an open-source screen reader offered for free, making it a popular choice for not only programming, but everyday use.
-My approach to accessibility in IDEs is creating an NVDA add-on for Pycharm as it is a popular choice for professional use but falls behind many others in accessibility for blind programmers.
+My approach to accessibility in IDEs is creating an NVDA add-on for Pycharm Professional as it is a popular choice for professional use but falls behind many others in accessibility for blind programmers.

 ## add-on features